0

 Health Recommendations from Vitl

-The company discloses that their DNA tests do not cover disease risk, and state that they only test genetic traits directly related to daily well-being.
+The company advises that their DNA tests do not cover disease risk, and state that they only test genetic traits directly related to daily well-being.

 Review of Vitl Privacy & Data Security

-Vitl claims not sell or share customers’ data with any third party unless necessary to complete the order delivery process or if required by law.
+Vitl states they do not sell or share customers’ data with any third party unless necessary to complete the order delivery process or if required by law.
 The company is registered with the Information Commissioner’s Office and is HIPAA compliant.

 Vilt retains personal information for as long as necessary for users to use the services provided and as required to comply with applicable laws.
 Any excess DNA from the sample submitted to the company is destroyed by the laboratory.